$p$-adic monodromy and mod $p$ unlikely intersections, I: Introduction

 \subsubsection{Linearity in char 0}

-Consider the uniformization map $\pi: \bH_g\rightarrow A_g$ with deck group an arithmetic subgroup of $\text{GSp}_{2g}(\bZ)$.
+Consider the uniformization map $\pi: \bH_g\rightarrow \cA_{g,\bC}$ with deck group an arithmetic subgroup of $\text{GSp}_{2g}(\bZ)$.
 One can make sense of algebraic subvarieties of $\bH_g$, cf. \cite[\S 3]{EY11}.
-A subvariety $V\subseteq A_g$ is called bi-algebraic if $\pi^{-1}(V)$ is algebraic.
+A subvariety $V\subseteq \cA_{g,\bC}$ is called bi-algebraic if components of $\pi^{-1}(V)$ are algebraic.
 Since the morphism $\pi$ is highly transcendental, bi-algebraic subvarieties are rare, and have very special properties.
 In fact, being bi-algebraic puts a strong linear condition on $V$ (or $\pi^{-1}(V)$).
 This linearity can be understood better from more classical settings.
-Indeed, consider an Abelian variety $A$ over $\bC$ with a uniformization map $e:\bC^n\rightarrow A$.
-It is a classical consequence of Ax--Schanuel theorem that a irreducible subvariety $V\subseteq A$ is bi-algebraic if and only if $V$ is a translation of an Abelian subvariety, and in this case, $e^{-1}(V)$ is a linear subspace of $\bC^n$.
+Indeed, consider an abelian variety $A'$ over $\bC$ with a uniformization map $e:\bC^n\rightarrow A'$.
+It is classically known that an irreducible subvariety $V\subseteq A'$ is bi-algebraic if and only if $V$ is a translate of an abelian subvariety, and in this case, each component of $e^{-1}(V)$ is a linear subspace of $\bC^n$.
 In the case of Shimura varieties, similar phenomena happen.
-As a consequence of \cite{EY11}, a subvariety $V\subseteq A_g$ is bi-algebraic if and only if $V$ is a weakly special subvariety.
-In this case, $\pi^{-1}(V)$ is a ``linear subspace'' of $\bH_g$ in the sense that it is totally geodesic.
+As a consequence of \cite{EY11}, a subvariety $V\subseteq \cA_{g,\bC}$ is bi-algebraic if and only if $V$ is a weakly special subvariety.
+In this case, each component of $\pi^{-1}(V)$ is a ``linear subspace'' of $\bH_g$ in the sense that it is totally geodesic.
 Indeed, a subvariety of a Euclidean space is linear if and only if it is totally geodesic.
 Therefore the property of being totally geodesic is a natural generalization of linearity in the classical sense.